 Do not expect it to fall out immediately, although further growth will be halted.
 When the hairs die, others will be discouraged to grow back because of the damaged root.
 However, this is only effective if you are a lighter skin person with darker hairs.
 An alternative to Laser is IPL technology, which is similar but not the same thing.

 Some claim that this is even more effective than laser hair removal, and it is the only one that the FDA has approved as being permanent.
 A very small needle is taken and inserted into the skin, basically obliterating the follicle.

-Although there are variations that can result in scaring for those with darker skin tones, Galvanic electrolysis can be used on anyone without side effects.
+Although there are variations that can result in scarring for those with darker skin tones, Galvanic electrolysis can be used on anyone without side effects.

-If your facial hair density has always been rather high, there is no issue.
+If your facial hair density has always been rather high, this is okay.
 However, some doctors actually look for increased hair growth as a symptom for hormonal issues.
 Anything from dietary imbalance, to damage caused by birth control pills or tumors growing on glands, are all triggers of hormonal imbalance.
-One common example is Polycystic Ovary Syndrome, which affects about 1 in 10 ladies.
+One common example is Polycystic Ovary Syndrome (PCOS), which affects about 1 in 10 ladies.

 10. Oral contraceptives

 You should never self-medicate.
-However, if you doctor approves it, you can take oral contraceptives.
+However, if you doctor approves it, you can take birth control pills, which are often used as a form of anti-androgen treatment.
 In addition to their primary benefit, they can also regulate hormone levels, returning your facial hair to normal levels.